lib-static/howto/howtos/setupgithubaccount.md

 - GitHub will send an email to the email address you used to create your account

-- Open that email and follow the verification instructions
+- Open the email and follow the verification instructions

 ### Step 6: Use GitHub to make your own digital collection using CollectionBuilder